 Depending on the risk grade of the loan, short-term, high-yield investments typically offer returns ranging from 6% to 14%.
 As of today, Groundfloor has a number of Grade G loans with projected returns of 25% on its platform.
 If you expect a high return, then your risk is high.
 Using GROUND FLOOR, everyone can invest in real estate and build wealth.

 Knowing where to begin is the key to building wealth.

 Public investors can take advantage of a fast-tracking, high-profit real estate debt fund, GroundFloor.
 It is important that every individual has the freedom to choose how to invest.

 Your account can be set up quickly and easily.
 Starting with just $10, you can decide how much you wish to invest.

 Choose your investments wisely.

-Invest in real estate debt at a high yield with a short term, based on your personal risk/reward profile.
+Invest in real estate debt at a high yield in a short term, based on your personal risk/reward profile.
 We can guide you through our investment tool.

 To help you transfer funds to begin investing.

-Our secure technology partner allows you to link your bank account to begin investing and to transfer funds.
+Our secure technology partner allows you to link your bank account to begin investing and transferring funds.

 We have consistently generated returns of 10% or more for investors through debt products over the past six years and received investments back in an average of six to nine months due to the less risk associated with debt products.